brevzin/cpp_proposals/2996_reflection/reflection.md

 ### [temp.expl.spec]{.sref} Explicit specialization {-}

-Modify paragraph 9 to allow `$splice-specialization-specifier$`s to be used like incompletedly-defined classes.
+Modify paragraph 9 to allow `$splice-specialization-specifier$`s to be used like incompletely-defined classes.

 ::: std
 [9]{.pnum} A `$simple-template-id$` [or `$splice-specialization-specifier$`]{.addu} that [names]{.rm} [designates]{.addu} a class template explicit specialization that has been declared but not defined can be used exactly like the names of other incompletely-defined classes ([basic.types]{.sref}).